Home

 Group Participation and Grading

-Points toward your grade will be awarded in the following way:
+Points toward the grade will be awarded in the following way:

-It will be your responsibility to take notes as we cover the Lecture Notes before engaging in group activities.
-Also, you should record solutions to Exercises and take notes as Exercise Solutions are presented and discussed.
+It will be the student's responsibility to take notes as the instructor covers the Lecture Notes before engaging in group activities.
+Also, all students should record solutions to Exercises as they are presented in a step-by-step manner.